lemunozm/message-io/README.md

 - [LanChat](https://github.com/sigmaSd/LanChat) LanChat flutter + rust demo.

 *Does your awesome project use `message-io`?
 Make a Pull Request and add it to the list!*

+## Is message-io for me?
+`message-io` has the main goal to keep things simple.
+This is great, but sometimes this point of view could make more complex the already complex things.

+For instance, `message-io` allows handling asynchronous network events without using an `async/await` pattern.
+It reduces the complexity to handle income messages from the network, which is great.
+Nevertheless, the applications that read asynchronous messages tend to perform asynchronous tasks over these events too.
+This asynchronous inheritance can easily be propagated to your entire application being difficult to maintain or scale without an async/await pattern.
+In those cases, maybe [`tokio`](https://tokio.rs) could be a better option.
+You need to deal with more low-level network stuff but you gain in organization and thread/resource management.

+A similar issue can happen regarding the node usage of `message-io`.
+Because a node can be used independently as a client/server or both, you can easily start to make peer to peer applications.
+In fact, this is one of the intentions of `message-io`.
+Nevertheless, if your goal scales, will appear problems related to this patter to deal with, and libraries such as [`libp2p`](https://libp2p.io) come with a huge battery of tools to help to archive that goal.

+Of course, this is not a disclaiming about the library usage (I use it!), it is more about being honest about its capabilities, and to guide you to the right tool depending on what are you looking for.

+To summarize:

+- If you have a medium complex network problem: make it simpler with `message-io`!
+- If you have a really complex network problem: use [`tokio`](https://tokio.rs), [`libp2p`](https://libp2p.io) or others, to have more control over it.